 - How rates are determined: The exact rate you get within any of LightStream’s ranges depends heavily on your credit score, income and existing debts, among other factors.

 - Guaranteed low rates: LightStream advertises a “Rate Beat Program” where they will beat any interest rate you’re approved for by a competitor (for the same type of loan) by 0.10 percentage point.

 - Fees: LightStream does not charge “origination fees” to process loans, fees for paying off your loan early, or late fees if you ever miss a due date.

 - Loan amounts & timelines: LightStream offers large amounts of money, giving loans of up to $100,000.
 And they give long periods of time to pay loans off – up to 12 years.

 Category Rating: 3/5

-You will have to meet a few other basic requirements to get a LightStream loan.
-You must be of legal age to accept a loan in your home state (almost always 18 years old).
-And you must be a U.S. citizen or permanent resident with a Social Security number.
+- Age: You must be of legal age to accept a loan in your home state (almost always 18 years old).

 LightStream Reviews & Transparency

 - Better Business Bureau: LightStream’s parent bank Truist has an A+ rating from the BBB but is not accredited.
 Truist is the result of themerger of SunTrust Bank and BB&T.

 - Consumer Financial Protection Bureau: The CFPB’s database has about 250 complaints about SunTrust Bank’s personal loans.
 Some reasons for complaints include trouble making payments and required payment amounts being higher than expected.
 Truist only has 3 personal loan complaints so far.
 BB&T has over 70.